jsha/README/_posts/2017-10-10-http2-twitter-api-node.md

 layout: post
 ---

+Update 2017-01-04: Twitter has [announced an update][1] to HTTP/2 support in the API so the Accept-Encoding header is honored, and the workaround below is no longer required.
+However, you may want to do it anyhow in order to reduce your bandwidth needs when talking to the Twitter API.
+By default, Twitter will not compress responses.

 [HTTP/2](https://http2.github.io/) is a major revision of the HTTP protocol, most notable for multiplexing requests across a single TCP connection.
 Twitter was an early supporter of HTTP/2 and its predecessor SPDY.
 Now that HTTP/2